b-geo/DEC-P1/project-plan-template.md

 ## Objective

 Provide a user with a summarised view of game details to assist in making their AFL game tips for the round.
-The user is assumed to be in a tipping competition where you gain points for guessing the winner of each game.
+The user is assumed to be in a tipping competition where you gain points with each correct tip.

-## Source datasets

-- [Squiggle](https://api.squiggle.com.au/) is a RESTful API that allows for various query options.
-The queries used for this project are "games" and "tips" (tips will referred to as odds going forward).
-Squiggle allows you to specify what season, what round and what team you are querying for.
-Squiggle doesn't require an API key but does require you specify your email address in the User-Agent header.

-- [Footywire](https://www.footywire.com/) is an AFL statistics website that does not offer a RESTful API.
-For this reason, individual player fantasy data has been provided in a CSV.

 ## Usage

 ### Pipeline configuration
-`DEC-P1\afl_games\run.yaml` allows you to edit settings per pipeline.
+`afl_games\run.yaml` allows you to edit settings per pipeline.
 Each `name` is a new pipeline and `config` contains pipeline specific settings.

 ```
 name: afl_games